-Each system connected by uucp has the following spooling directories:
+Each system connected by UUCP has the following spooling directories:

-- The /usr/spool/uucp/system\name directory is the uucp spooling directory.
+- The /usr/spool/uucp/system_name directory is the UUCP spooling directory.
 It contains queued local requests for file transfers and command executions on remote systems.
-These files are removed by uucp after they are transferred to the designated system. - The /usr/spool/uucppublic directory is the uucp public directory.
-When a user transfers a file to a remote system or issues a request to execute a command on an other system, the files generated by these uucp commands are stored in the public directory on the designated system.
+These files are removed by the uucp program after they are transferred to the designated system. - The /usr/spool/uucppublic directory is the UUCP public directory.
+When a user transfers a file to a remote system or issues a request to execute a command on an other system, the files generated by these UUCP commands are stored in the public directory on the designated system.

 Depending upon the size of your installation and the number of files sent to the local /usr/spool/uucppublic directory by users on remote systems, the public directory can become quite large.
 Similarly, if requests are not transferred to remote systems for whatever reasons, the spooling directory could also become quite large.
-Therefore, part of uucp management is to clean up the spooling directories and conserve disk resources.
+Therefore, part of UUCP management is to clean up the spooling directories and conserve disk resources.